IbrahimAlburi/Shape_smoothing/README.md

 The result is a smoother shape given the same number of iterations while also making sure that the shape doesn't lose much of it's striking features if any at all.

+## Drawbacks

+Given my algorithm, there are a couple of issues that will significantly improve results should they be fixed:
+- My implementation of vertext detection is too generous and ends up resulting in less significant corner cuts making Chaikin's algorithm less effective
+- RDP, while it works, doesn't highlight *all* the important features.
+For example, the bottom right corner of the triangle image has 2 corners, but RDP only detects one.
+- The parititioning in Step 3 can lead to awkward looking corners that stand out.
+For example, Image B shown above, theres a sharp corner in the top right of the circle.
+The positioning of this corner is not conicidental; it's the location of one of the pillars.

+That sums it up for everything I've noticed to be somewhat faulty.
+After resolving the drawbacks I also plan on cleaning up the code so it's easier to follow.
+This means creating python files for each step and using a main.py so I don't end up with an over lengthy code.